-At all times during the tenancy, the rent to owner may not be more than the most current reasonable rent as determined and approved by the PHA.
+At all times during the tenancy, the rent to owner may not be more than the most current reasonable rent as determined and approved by the PHA and any applicable state or local laws, including, without limitation, California Penal Code Section 396, which prohibits rent increases greater than 10% in some circumstances during an applicable state of emergency.

-F. DISAPPROVAL OF PROPOSED RENT (24 CFR §§ 982.506 and 982.507)
+F. DISAPPROVAL OF PROPOSED RENT (24 CFR §§ 982.506, 982.507, 982.508)